-Mannathu Padmanabhan started as a teacher in 1893 in Kanjirapally Government Primary School at the age of 16.
-In 1905, he started practicing law in Magistrates Courts and soon became a leading member of the Bar.
+Mannathu Padmanabhan started as a teacher in 1893 at Kanjirapally Government Primary School at the age of 16.
+In 1905, he started practising law in Magistrate Court and soon became a leading member of the Bar.
 Sri Mannathu Padmanabhan, a revolutionary thinker in his own right, along with thirteen of his close associates formed the Nair Service Society which has its headquarters in Perunna, Changanacherry.
-In 1914 "Nair Bhruthya Janasangham" was formed to organise and bring social reformation to the Nair community.
-In 1915 he gave up his lucrative practice and became full-time secretary of the Nair Service Society [Nair Bhruthya Janasangham] that had been started at his initiative.
-In 1924 he took part in the Vaikkom Sathyagraha [30-03-1924] and led the famous "Savarna Jadha" on 01-10-1924, an anti-untouchability agitation.
-On 1st of November 1929, he participated in the famous "Guruvayoor Sathyagraham".
-On 30-07-1925, Nair Service Society was registered under the Indian Companies act.
+In 1914 "Nair Bhruthya Janasangham" was formed to organise and bring social reformation to the Nair community which later turned into the Nair Service Society in 1915.
+He gave up his lucrative practice and became a full-time secretary of the NSS.
+In 1924 he actively took part in the Vaikkom Sathyagraha which began on 30 March 1924 and led the famous "Savarna Jadha" on 1 October 1924, an anti-untouchability agitation.
+On 1 November 1929, he participated in the famous "Guruvayoor Satyagraha".
+On 30 July 1925, the Nair Service Society was registered under the Indian Companies Act.